ComputeCanada/mc-hub/docs/configuration.md

 Each domain object can contain an optional `dns_provider` entry.

-If `dns_provider` is **provided**, Magic Castle UI will enable the DNS module in Magic Castle, which is required for many features (including JupyterHub, Globus and FreeIPA).
+If `dns_provider` is **provided**, MC Hub will enable the DNS module in Magic Castle, which is required for many features (including JupyterHub, Globus and FreeIPA).
 The value associated with `dns_provider` must correspond to a configuration in the `dns_providers` object.
 Here is an example domain with the DNS module enabled:

 ```json
 "example.com": {"dns_provider": "cloudflare"}
 ```

-If `dns_provider` is **not provided**, Magic Castle UI will disable the DNS module in Magic Castle.
+If `dns_provider` is **not provided**, MC Hub will disable the DNS module in Magic Castle.
 This is useful if you don't own a domain or have API keys from CloudFlare or Google Cloud to manage one.
 Here is an example domain with the DNS module disabled:

 ```json
 "example.com": {}